ross-oreto/gungnir-launch/README.md

 ```

 ### application properties
-Load the config files in this order of priority: (given gungnir.profiles = ['dev'])
+Config files are loaded in this order of priority: (given gungnir.profiles = ['dev'])
   1. System properties
   2. application-dev.conf (would just be application.conf when profiles are empty)
-  3. reference.conf
+  3. reference.conf (comes from gungnir jar classpath)

 specify a different config source -Dconfig.file=path/to/config-file
 ```